 - Running to the post office or having a carrier pick up packages to be shipped to a customer

 On top of that, there are retail fulfillment costs to familiarize yourself with and other pieces of the puzzle including managing inventory, trying to compete with Amazon, tracking a shipment’s status for a customer, and more.

 For omnichannel businesses that want to improve the retail fulfillment process, there are key steps they can take, from using the right technology to making supply chain optimizations.
-Even better, they can work with a third-party logistics (3PL) provider, also known as a professional fulfillment company, to outsource the retail fulfillment process.
+Even better, they can work with a third-party logistics service provider, also known as a professional fulfillment company, to outsource supply chain management.

 This may all sound like a lot, but we’ll explain your options for managing the retail fulfillment process.
 Below, we explore the specifics of retail order fulfillment for ecommerce brands as well as strategies to improve the customer experience.

 What is retail fulfillment?